tencentyun/intlcloud-documents/product_new/存储产品中心/数据万象/API/基础图片处理/获取图片基本信息_intl_en.md

 ## Overview
 This API is used to query the basic information of an image, including the format, length, and width of the image in Tencent Cloud CI.
-Currently, images smaller than 20 MB in size and smaller than 9,999 pixels in length and width are supported.
+The size of the input image to be processed cannot exceed 20 MB, its width and height cannot exceed 30,000 pixels respectively, and its total pixels cannot exceed 250 million.
+The width and height of the output image cannot exceed 9,999 pixels respectively.
+For animated images, the input image's Width x Height x Number of frames cannot exceed 250 million pixels.

 ## API Form